- Lua Tutorial

-Value assigning in Lua takes place like first variable in variable_list with first value in value_list and so on.
+Value assigning in Lua takes place like first variable in the variable_list with first value in the value_list and so on.
 Hence, the value of d is 5 and the value of f is 10.

 -- Variable definition: local a, b -- Initialization a = 10 b = 30 print("value of a:", a) print("value of b:", b) -- Swapping of variables b, a = a, b print("value of a:", a) print("value of b:", b) f = 70.0/3.0 print("value of f", f)

-When the above code is build and executed, it produces the following result:
+When the above code is built and executed, it produces the following result −

 value of a: 10 value of b: 30 value of a: 30 value of b: 10 value of f 23.333333333333

 There are two kinds of expressions in Lua −

-rvalue : The term rvalue refers to a data value that is stored at some address in memory.
-An rvalue is an expression that cannot have a value assigned to it which means an rvalue may appear on the right- but not left-hand side of an assignment.
+rvalue − The term rvalue refers to a data value that is stored at some address in memory.
+An rvalue is an expression that cannot have a value assigned to it, which means an rvalue may appear on the right-hand side, but not on the left-hand side of an assignment.

 Variables are lvalues and so may appear on the left-hand side of an assignment.
 Numeric literals are rvalues and so may not be assigned and cannot appear on the left-hand side.
 Following is a valid statement −

 g = 20

-But following is not a valid statement and would generate build-time error:
+But following is not a valid statement and would generate a build-time error −

 10 = 20